manfromarce/DocSharp/README.md

     - Images specified as absolute URLs are processed by default.
 For relative URLs `ImagesBaseUri` needs to be set to an absolute local directory path or http(s) URL, which will be combined with the image file name at runtime, such as: `C:\Data` + `./images/image1.jpg`.
     - WEBP and AVIF images are ignored as they are not supported in DOCX documents; base64 is also ignored as it is rarely used and not supported by many Markdown processors.
   * Tables (experimental)
-  * TODO: other internal hyperlinks types, math and other extensions, raw HTML tags, async functions (some tasks such as downloading images may take some time)
+  * TODO: other internal hyperlinks types, math and other extensions, raw HTML blocks, async functions/progress callback (some tasks such as downloading images may take some time)

 ### Usage